 Coastal Tip: Match your FR clothing needs with your job requirements using the list of safety codes below.

 A flash fire is caused by the ignition of something in the air, such as hydrocarbon vapors or something combustible.
 Temperatures can reach up to 1,900 ºF.
 An electric arc flash explosion usually lasts less than a second but can generate temperatures of 35,000 ºF, cause a pressure wave, and produce molten debris.
-Wearing the right clothing for ether accident can make all the difference in the world.
+Wearing the right clothing can make all the difference in the world.

 Coastal Carries FR Clothing

 You’ll find a full line of FR clothing at Coastal.
 Stop by today and go home with everything on your welding list, including welding gloves, helmets, nozzles, goggles, hats, and so much more.